jeremyf/hydramata-works/_posts/2014-07-16-explaining-the-suggested-structure.md

     Location: Notre Dame, IN
 ```

+Where did this `Additional Predicates` come from?
+Hydramata::Works, as it was retrieving the object parsed the object and found new predicates that it could handle.
+But, the suggested structure of the `Article` work type doesn't indicate where the predicate should be displayed.
+So the rendering engine drops it into the proverbial junk drawer.

 The ability to append predicates to any given work becomes a privilege that could be granted to one or more people.

 As could the ability to edit a given predicate.
 Or display that predicate.